What are the risk factors for Ewing tumors?

 Certain childhood cancers tend to run in some families.
 But genetic changes passed along within families are not an important risk factor for Ewing tumors.
 Although the gene changes that cause most Ewing tumors are known (see the section “Do we know what causes Ewing tumors?”), they are not inherited.

-Ewing tumors occur most often in whites (either non-Hispanic or Hispanic).
+Ewing tumors are much more common among whites (either non-Hispanic or Hispanic).
 They are less common among Asian Americans and are extremely rare among African Americans.
 The reason for this is not known.

 These cancers are slightly more common in males than in females.